sangtvo/California-Population-Prediction/README.md

 Modeling
 ---
 Creating a linear regression model with the data frame.
+The linear equation is Population = 37,198,671 + 258,094(year).
+This means that a unit change in Year will increase by 258,094 for the California population.
 ```r
 m1 <- lm(Population ~ Year, data=df)
 summary(m1)